devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - The service stores data in the form of tables, items, and attributes.
 When you create a table, you define a partition key attribute to uniquely identify each item in that table.
 This way, no two items can have the same key.
 You can also assign other attributes, like a sort key attribute.
 - DynamoDB charges for reading, writing, and storing data, along with any optional features you choose to enable.
 - In on-demand capacity mode, you are billed for each read and write that your application performs.
 Best for new tables with unknown workloads or unpredictable traffic.
-- In provisioned capacity mode, you specify the number of reads and writes per second that you expect your application to require.
+- In provisioned capacity mode (default and eligible for free tier), you specify the number of reads and writes per second that you expect your application to require.
 You then use auto scaling to tell DynamoDB to automatically adjust your table's capacity within those limits.
 Best for predictable application traffic or consistent traffic that ramps up or down gradually.
 - For high-scale applications and serverless applications.
 - Work for nearly all online transaction processing (OLTP).
 - Scale up/down the tables throughput without downtime or performance degradation.